AxonIQ/bike-rental-quick-start/README.md

 the increased load of our ever growing bike rental business.

-## Monitoring our axon based services
+## Monitoring our Axon Framework and Axon Server based services
 To be able to understand the performance of our services, we can use the [Axoniq Console](https://console.axoniq.io).
 Using Axoniq Console we can register each of our microservices, check on performance command handling within our Aggregates (Bike and Payment), query handling performance, and event processors as well.